Controlling the Moisture Content of Food in order to Reduce Food Waste

 - When purchasing food, make note of the ‘use by date’ and plan ahead, only purchasing the amount of fresh produce you are able to prepare and eat within three to five days in order to reduce food waste.

 How can the moisture content in food be measured using a moisture analyser?

 For the most accurate measurements of the moisture content of food, Precisa produces a wide variety of moisture analysers.
 Resulting from Swiss precision in production and engineering, our fully automatic analysers are compact and robust and provide error-free, high quality and efficient moisture analysis.

 There are three steps in the moisture analysing process.
 The parameters for the process are first set using the automated key pad and the sample is placed in the drying chamber.
 Heat will remove all of the moisture from the sample, which will alter its weight.
 The gravimetric loss can then be calculated through the comparison of the final weight of the sample to its initial weight, which will in turn inform us of its moisture content.

 Precisa’s moisture content analysers feature readabilities from 1mg (0.001g) to 0.1mg (0.0001g) and can reach temperatures of up to 230 degrees Celsius.
-Therefore, they are the perfect solution for the moisture content analysis of marijuana for its medical usage.
+Therefore, they are the perfect solution for moisture content analysis of food to reduce food waste.

 Let us help you measure the moisture content in food to reduce food waste

 If you would like to reduce food waste through the minimising of water content of food for longer preservation and would like to attain the most accurate measurements available, why not view our range of moisture analysers and do not hesitate to get in touch.
 We look forward to hearing from you.